Another call for a guest worker program...

 This is simply not true.
 I responded to this argument by stating:

 I'm not sure that it is immigration per se that some people object to.
 The rise of multiculturalism is a disgrace to traditional American values - this is the objection, not immigration itself.
 Historically, immigrants to this country have made, or were culturally forced to make, a concerted effort to assimilate.
 Now we are seeing entire pockets of immigrants that are not assimilating - this is the problem the US is facing - the bifurcation of American society.
-Instead of closing off the borders we should put a stop to the left-wing's institutionalization of multiculturalism.
-We should make sure that new immigrants embrace "the English language, the rule of law, respect for individual rights, and our industriousness and piety."

 Newt Gingrich makes similar arguments in his new book, Winning the Future: A 21st Century Contract with America.
 Likewise, Roger Kimball argues in an essay, Institutionalizing Our Demise (found in the book Lengthened Shadows: America And Its Institutions in the Twenty-first Century), that immigration isn't the problem so much as a lack of assimilation on the part of many new immigrants.